jonay2000/quadrupel-rs/README.md

 for the TU Delft course "embedded systems lab"

 ## Installation
-* Install `qemu-system-arm` to run and test the software in a virtual machine
+* Install the following packages on Arch Linux, on other distros/OSes no clue: arm-none-eabi-gdb qemu-arch-extra qemu-system-arm
-* use the following commands to install other dependencies
+* use the following commands to install other dependencies (make sure .cargo/bin is in PATH)
 ```
 rustup target add thumbv6m-none-eabi